codenotary/codenotary.io/pages/join/bookkeeper.md

 location: "Houston, Galleria Area"
 type: "Full time"
 requires: ""
-weight: 10
+weight: 7
 active: true
 ---

-[CodeNotary](https://codenotary.com/) is the leading Open Source company for immutable recording of data and processes.
+[CodeNotary](https://codenotary.com/) is the leading company for trusted CI/CD.
+We bring trust and integrity into the DevOps process by providing end-to-end cryptographically verifiable tracking and provenance for all artifacts, actions, and dependencies.

-Our software solution [CodeNotary Ledger Compliance®](https://codenotary.com/products/ledger-compliance/) can be used on-premise or in the cloud, is always easy to use and can process millions of transactions a second with the same cryptographic verification of traditional distributed ledger solutions.
-The core engine of CodeNotary Ledger Compliance® is [immudb](https://codenotary.com/technologies/immudb/), our industry-leading lightweight and extremely fast immutable ledger database.
+Our software solution can be used on-premise or in the cloud, is always easy to use and can process millions of transactions a second with cryptographic verification of no-tampering.
+The core engine of CodeNotary Immutable Ledger® is open-source [immudb](https://codenotary.com/technologies/immudb/), the world’s fastest immutable database.

 ## What you’ll be doing